schorlton/REUSE/README.md

 ## Performance optimization:
-REUSE will run fastest with filtering after the first k-mer is found (-mk 1), maximum thread and RAM usage, and a lower k-mer size.
-Lower k-mer sizes reduce the index size but are less accurate at differentiating species.
+REUSE will run fastest with filtration after the first k-mer is found (-mk 1), maximum thread and RAM usage, and a lower k-mer size.
+Lower k-mer sizes reduce the index size but are less specific at differentiating species.